johnmn3/injest/README.md

 Here, we're looking up `1` in the map, then getting the third element of the sequence returned, then looking up `"b"` in the returned map, then getting the third element of the returned vector, then looking up `:c` in the returned map, and then finally calling name on the returned keyword value.

 In the above form, you could replace `+>` with either `+>>`, `x>>` or `=>>`, and you will still get the same result. `+>>` is simply the thread-last version of `+>` and `x>>` and `=>>` are transducing and parallel versions of `+>>`.

-While path threads are more ergonomic than the classical thread variants, they also have better performance than `get-in` as well.
 ## Lambda wrapping
-Path threads also allow you to thread values through anonymous functions, like `#(- 10 % 1)` or `(fn [x] (- 10 x 1))`, without having to wrap them in an extra enclosing set of parenthesis, you can do that with path threads too:
+Path threads allow you to thread values through anonymous functions, like `#(- 10 % 1)` or `(fn [x] (- 10 x 1))`, without having to wrap them in an extra enclosing set of parenthesis, you can do that with path threads too:
 ```clojure
 (x> 10 range rest 2 #(- 10 % 1)) ;=> 6
 ```